Weld Dilution: Formula, Effects & 5 Control Tips

 Technique Impact on Dilution Recommended Practice

-Filler Material Selection Moderate Match chemistry with base metal
+Filler Material Selection Moderate Match filler chemistry to the base metal and service need

 high dilution welding defects